arboleya/electrify/README.md

  * [Meteor-Electron](https://github.com/jrudio/meteor-electron)

-I would like to thank [Hems](https://github.com/hems) for the need for such a tool, otherwise I could ended up not not having the interest to build it.
+I would like to thank [Hems](https://github.com/hems) for the need for such a tool, otherwise I could have ended up not having the interest to build it.

 I would also like also to thank the authors of [Electrometeor](https://github.com/sircharleswatson/Electrometeor) and